Code-Blender-7/python-projects/Password Checker/logs/log#002 [hash function].md

-This log is dedicated to the hash and its functions.
+4This log is dedicated to the hash and its functions.

 Hash is a fixed line code that is created from the original string.
 It is a syntax that is used everywhere.